HotelQuickly/WeAreHiring/README.md

 **Us** - we schedule a 5 minute-long call with you to check how good are you in English.

 **You** - for the English call, make sure you know what HotelQuickly is about.
-Talk to your friends for a while in English before the call :)
+Talk to your friends for a while in English before the call to warm up :)

 **Us** - we'll organise a 2nd call with you.
 It will be longer than the first one (~30 minutes) and with a different person.